Iowa-State-Univ-Data-Science-Program/3D-Printing/README.md

 A package to generate 3D printable mathematical surfaces using numpy/scipy Please see `scripts/basic_normal.py` for a simple example.

+> ![NOTE]
+> `scripts/basic_normal.py` uses a relative import since the
+> package is not currently published on pypi.
+If you copy the script to your own project,
+> make sure to change the import to match the installation instructions below.

 ### Installation From Source
 1. Clone the git repository
 ```bash